10 Unique Hiking Trails in Indiana

 1801 Indiana 46 East, Nashville, IN

 The Strahl Lake Trail (Trail 6) is labeled an easy/rugged trail that loops around the entire lake.
-It is connected to the Discovery Trail, a self-guided nature trail that wraps around the Nature Center.
-The view of the lake is phenomenal, especially in the Fall – a popular time of the year in Brown County State Park.
-If you taking the connecting Discovery Trail you won’t be disappointed with the views behind the Nature Center, at the amphitheater overlooking the rugged hills.
+It is connected to the Discovery Trail, a self-guided nature trail around the Nature Center.
+The view of the lake is phenomenal, especially in the Fall—a popular time of the year in Brown County State Park.
+If you take the connecting Discovery Trail, you won’t be disappointed with the views behind the Nature Center at the amphitheater overlooking the rugged hills.

 Strahl Lake Trail 6 (1.5) + Discovery Trail (0.7) = Easy/rugged 2.2 miles